 The biggest change for Latrell has been his grades.
 When he came to us, he was nearly failing.
 Today, he has a 3.5 GPA.
 He is now confident.
 It has been more amazing than I have the words to describe watching him blossom and develop a sense of self.

 To anyone considering foster care adoption, a teenager can bring out the most love and hope a person can have in their heart.
 We are so lucky to have met Latrell and be given the opportunity to bring him into our family.
 He is the light of our world, and we couldn’t imagine life without him in it.

-The Dave Thomas Foundation for Adoption’s Wendy’s Wonderful Kids program provides grants to adoption agencies to hire and train recruiters in our Child-Focused Recruitment Model to find loving, permanent homes for the nearly 155,000 children waiting in foster care across the United States and Canada.
+The Dave Thomas Foundation for Adoption’s Wendy’s Wonderful Kids program provides grants to adoption agencies to hire and train recruiters in our Child-Focused Recruitment Model to find loving, permanent homes for children waiting in foster care across the United States and Canada.
 The model is up to three times more effective at serving youth who have been in foster care the longest.
 Learn more